EliAndrewC/l7r/setting/l7r.md

 Ryoshun is easily identifiable as the star at the highest point in the night sky directly above the world.
 He watches the skies to prevent other celestials from entering the mortal realm without permission from Lord Moon or Lady Sun, but he is more lenient about allowing denizens from the mortal realm to pass freely across the threshold if they are able to find the way.
 Such passage is easier when the distances between the realms are at their lowest, as it is now understood to be in the years around a Day of Thunder.

 Indeed, it was Ryoshun himself who first entered the Damasu domain in the aftermath of the Tsume invasion.
 The ancestral god of the Damasu was not being properly worshipped, and so he was receptive to Ryoshun's proposal to allow members of Lord Moon's heavenly court to enter the domain.
 However, even having been granted this permission, they were still forbidden by Lady Sun to enter the Empire's cities without being granted access by an authority under her purview.
-Ryoshun gained this by striking a bargain with an Imperial Magistrate from the Yasuki family who had been assigned to oversee the Damasu domain under Tsume rule, and so the moon cult began to spread.
+Ryoshun gained this by striking a bargain with an Imperial Magistrate from the Yasuki Family who had been assigned to oversee the Damasu domain under Tsume rule, and so the moon cult began to spread.

 Nanube - the Deceiver or the Liar: